bolcom/hive_compared_bq/README.md

 No difference in Group By count was detected but we saw some important skew that could make the next step (comparison of the shas) very slow or failing.
 So better stopping now.
 You should consider choosing another Group By column with the '--group-by-column' option
 ```
 As explained before, stopping at this stage is a protection to avoid launching some heavy/costly queries that have some high probability to fail.<br/>
-Should you face this situation, then your best option is to specify a GroupBy column with a better distribution with the '--group-by-column' option.
-Another possibility is to raise the threshold with '--skew-threshold': in such case that means that you accept and understand the risk of launching the SHA1 computations with these skewed values.
+Should you face this situation, then your best option is to specify a GroupBy column with a better distribution with the `--group-by-column` option.
+Another possibility is to raise the threshold with `--skew-threshold`: in such case that means that you accept and understand the risk of launching the SHA1 computations with these skewed values.

 #### Schema not matching

 To do the comparison, the program needs to first discover the schemas of the tables.
 What is actually done is fetching the schema of the "source table", and assuming that the "destination table" has the same schema.

 If the schemas between the 2 tables don't match, then by default it is not possible to compare them.<br/>
-This can easily happen for instance in partitioned tables with BigQuery, where the "column partition" is called "_PARTITIONTIME" and may not match the name of this table in Hive.<br/>
+This can easily happen for instance in partitioned tables with BigQuery, where the "column partition" is called `_PARTITIONTIME` and may not match the name of this table in Hive.<br/>
 To overcome this, there are 2 possibilities:
 * creating some views (in Hive or BigQuery) to rename or remove some columns.
 Take care not to make this view too complex otherwise that could lower the validity of the comparison.
-* limit the column you want to compare, using the options "--column-range", "--columns", "--ignore-columns".
+* limit the columns you want to compare, using the options `--column-range`, `--columns`, `--ignore-columns`.
 The problem of this approach is that you cannot rename columns.

 #### HBase tables